BAE Systems Platforms & Services: Security & Survivability

 Security and Survivability (S&S) consists of 3 Functional Areas: Platform Survivability (PS), Individual Protection Systems (IPS) and Advanced Materials.
 Platform Survivability Product lines include armored, crashworthy, and armored-crashworthy seating for aerospace products along with mineblast attenuating seats for vehicles.
-IPS produces individual small arms and fragmentation protection solutions, such as ESAPI and XSAPI armor, mostly for military customers.
+IPS produces individual small arms.
 In July 2010, it was announced that Security and Survivability would cease to exist on 1 January 2011.
 The functional areas of S&S will be assigned to Global Tactical Systems (GTS) or the BAE Systems Products Group.

 Support Solutions

 BAE's Support Solutions provides support of the US Navy's Aegis combat system and "prime systems integration" for the US and Royal Navy submarine fleet ballistic missile systems.

 BAE Systems Ship Repair of Norfolk, Virginia is a major non-nuclear ship repair business in the United States, formerly known as United States Marine Repair.
 The company's primary customer is the United States Navy, other customers include other branches of the US military and commercial cruise lines such as Royal Caribbean.
 USMR had acquired Norfolk Shipbuilding and Dry Dock Company (NORSHIPCO) in 1998.

-In 2004 USMR purchased Honolulu Shipyard Inc. (HSI) for $16 million.
+In 2004, USMR purchased Honolulu Shipyard Inc. (HSI) for $16 million.
 HSI was another U.S. Navy ship repair business.
 USMR was owned by the Carlyle Group who planned to float the company but instead chose to sell it to United Defense (which it partially owned) in May 2002.
 BAE acquired the latter in 2005.
 The seven shipyards are Norfolk, San Francisco, Pearl Harbor, San Diego, Mobile, Mayport and Jacksonville.